Vijay2win/automaton/README.md

 ### Troubleshooting

-I tried my best to log as useful information as I see it, if there are bugs please try fixing it.
+I tried my best to log useful information as I see, if there are bugs please try fixing it.

 You can always tail the logs to understand what's going on.

 ```
 tail -f /var/log/automaton.log
 ```

+## TODO
+I did not manage to OSS the camera model plugin, eventually, I will